Which Boardbag is right for you?

 Glass-on fins are making a comeback and if you are going to be traveling with your fins glassed-in make sure those fins are well protected (see the video below for some tips on protecting your fins).

-So bags come with a fin slot, make sure you check this feature if you like to keep your fins in place.
+Some bags come with a fin slot, make sure you check this feature if you like to keep your fins in place, that way your board can fit in the bag with the fins in.

 #3) Does the boardbag zipper suck?